Procurement Project Colocation

 The national e-infrastructure for large-scale data- and computational science has historically been hosted at the four partner universities that are part of the collaboration with Sigma2.

 NRIS (Norwegian research infrastructure services) is an important foundation for the successful collaboration on e-infrastructure in Norway.
-NRIS consists of employees at the four partner universities and Sigma2, a collaboration to pool competencies, resources and services.
-All OS and software operations and monitoring are conducted by NRIS, with full access to vendors hardware monitoring.
+NRIS comprises employees from the four partner universities, along with Sigma2, a collaboration aimed at consolidating competencies, resources, and services.
+NRIS is responsible for all OS and software operations and monitoring, with complete access to hardware monitoring provided by vendors.
 See illustration below.

 Project objectives and desired outcome